Shaktikc/Doctor-Appointment-mobile-app/README.md

 ## ✨ Features

-- Browse all active doctors fetched from the ShiftCare API
+- Browse all active doctors fetched from the  API
 - View 30-minute appointment slots generated from doctor schedules
 - Book, confirm, and cancel appointments
 - Double-booking prevention (per doctor and per time slot)